nextauthjs/next-auth/www/docs/faq.md

 With automatic account linking on sign in, this can be exploited by bad actors to hijack accounts by creating an OAuth account associated with the email address of another user.

-For this reason it is not secure to automatically link accounts between abitrary providers on sign in, which is why this feature is generally not provided by authentication service and is not provided by NextAuth.js.
+For this reason it is not secure to automatically link accounts between arbitrary providers on sign in, which is why this feature is generally not provided by authentication service and is not provided by NextAuth.js.

 Automatic account linking is seen on some sites, sometimes insecurely.
 It can be technically possible to do automatic account linking securely if you trust all the providers involved to ensure they have securely verified the email address associated with the account, but requires placing trust (and transferring the risk) to those providers to handle the process securely.